 More than a decade ago in its commentary on the missions of the college curriculum, a report from the Carnegie Foundation emphasized that, "The curriculum is the major statement any institution (of higher education) makes about itself, about what it can contribute to the intellectual development of students, about what it thinks is important in its teaching service to society."
 The Foundation went on to say that the curriculum deserved more attention than it had gotten in the previous decade.
 Although colleges and universities were reacting to the enormous internal and external pressures on their curricula, they were not developing coherent educational policies regarding them.
 Such policies need to have a higher priority, argued the Foundation, so that the curriculum could become more the result of sustained thought and less the consequence of pressures.
 Higher education ought to demonstrate that it can think about what the curriculum needs as well as respond to what is demanded of it.

 Since the early 1980's, the faculty and administrators at Southeast have endeavored to bring coherence to its curriculum.
 The first step in that direction was the revision of the general education program that began in 1980.
 Over the next seven years, a faculty committee reviewed the literature on general education; consulted with the faculty, students, and alumni; developed a set of programmatic objectives; and designed a curriculum.
-The result was the University Studies program, a four-year, forty-eight credit hour curriculum founded on nine broad objectives.
+The result was the General Education program, a four-year, forty-eight credit hour curriculum founded on nine broad objectives.

 While this university-wide curriculum effort was underway, several other programs underwent massive revision.
 The teacher education and business program revisions were probably the most extensive.
 The teacher education revision involved total restructuring of the undergraduate education program into a four-year field-based curriculum.
 Business program revisions involved a restructuring of most majors along with the establishment of a core of courses for the Bachelor of Science in Business Administration degree in accordance with the standards of the American Assembly of Collegiate Schools of Business.
 Altogether, the program review process led to over fifty program discontinuations and significant program changes in most departments.
 In the Department of Biology, for example, programs were discontinued in botany and zoology.
 German as a major was eliminated in the Department of Foreign Languages.
 Revisions in the Department of Mass Communication entailed the establishment of a common core and the addition and modification of options.
 The list could continue as the changes permeate the entire campus and reflect the dedication of the faculty to upgrading and enhancing the curricular offerings.